 The UNESCO World Heritage Site of Yakushima Island, a subtropical island off the coast of Kyushu, is home to some of the oldest trees on the planet.

 Jomon-sugi, Japan’s oldest giant cedar tree, is thought to be between 3,000 to 7,000 years old.
 Most people visit the island to hike through the forest and see the ancient cedar trees, known as yakusugi (a combination of Yakushima and sugi, the Japanese word for cedar).

 The extremely wet climate is responsible for Yakushima’s means crystal-clear rivers, spectacular waterfalls and lush foliage.
-This also means that you should not leave your waterproof back in the hotel.
+This also means that you should not leave your waterproof in your hotel.

 Sea turtles lay their eggs between May and July at Nagata Inaka-hama on the island’s northwest coast.
 Some of Yakushima’s best onsen are right on the beach.

-This is an ambitious day trip from Kagoshima and, if you have enough time, best visited on an overnight stay.
+This is an ambitious day trip from Kagoshima.
+It is best visited on an overnight stay.